kasakun/Fall-Detection/README.md

 Then you will have a folder including processed data.
 Move it into Detection directory to test.

 In the processed directory, all videos have been aleady preprocesing and key points are extracted.
 You do not need to reinstall the openpose and its environment.
 Just put the video directory into the Detection directory and then run video mode to retest the result.

+_The test videos are in large size, if needed, please email me for the test videos._